WTLH

 WTLH (channel 49) is a television station licensed to Bainbridge, Georgia, United States, serving the Tallahassee, Florida–Thomasville, Georgia market as an affiliate of Heroes & Icons.
-It is owned by New Age Media, which provides certain services to CW affiliate WTLF (channel 24) under a local marketing agreement (LMA) with MPS Media, LLC.
-Sinclair Broadcast Group, owner of dual NBC/Fox affiliate WTWC-TV (channel 40), provides some engineering functions for both stations under a master service agreement and also programs WTLF.

-WTLH, WTLF and WTWC-TV share studios on Deerlake South in unincorporated Leon County, Florida, northwest of Bradfordville (with a Tallahassee postal address); WTLH's transmitter is located in unincorporated Thomas County, Georgia, southeast of Metcalf, along the Florida state line.
+The station is owned by New Age Media and operated by Sinclair Broadcast Group alongside NBC/Fox affiliate WTWC-TV (channel 40) and CW Plus affiliate WTLF (channel 24).
+The three stations share studios on Deerlake South in unincorporated Leon County, Florida, northwest of Bradfordville (with a Tallahassee postal address), and transmitter facilities in unincorporated Thomas County, Georgia, southeast of Metcalf, along the Florida state line.

 History

 WTLH began on February 12, 1989, airing an analog signal on UHF channel 49; the station immediately became Tallahassee's Fox affiliate.
 Originally owned by New South Television, it was put into receivership due to owner Timothy Brumlik's arrest on money-laundering charges.
 In 1990, it was sold to Paul Lansat of Singer Island, Florida.
 In 1994, the station was sold to Pegasus Broadcasting.
 On June 15, 1998, WFXU in Live Oak, Florida was established as a full-time satellite of WTLH in order to improve its coverage on the eastern side of the market.
 Since Tallahassee did not have enough stations to legally permit a duopoly, WFXU was technically owned by L.O.
 Telecast but operated by Pegasus through a local marketing agreement.

 That station was sold to KB Prime Media in 1999 and became wholly owned by Pegasus in 2002.
 The sale was ultimately approved because the company helped fund WFXU's construction.
 In April of that year, WFXU became a separate station after becoming the area's first UPN affiliate.
 Since its signal was not nearly strong enough to cover the entire market, WTLF in Tallahassee was established as a full-time satellite.
 That station was one of the first in the United States to sign-on as a digital-only outlet with no analog counterpart.

 On January 24, 2006, The WB and UPN announced the networks would end broadcasting and merge.
 The new combined service would be called The CW.
 The letters would represent the first initial of its corporate parents: CBS (the parent company of UPN) and the Warner Bros. unit of Time Warner.
 It was made public April 24 that WTLH would create a new second digital subchannel to become Tallahassee's CW affiliate.
 The plan was later modified in August to make WFXU/WTLF the primary CW affiliates and have a simulcast provided on WTLH-DT2.
 This took effect when the network premiered on September 18, 2006.